tanmaylagoo/LLM-APP-Translator-and-Summarizor/README.md

 # LangChain Translator & Summarizer

 A simple yet powerful command-line tool built with [LangChain](https://www.langchain.com/) and Groq's LLaMA 3.1 model.
-Translate English text into any language and (optionally) summarise long passages using state-of-the-art LLMs.
+Translate English text into any language and a second separate program to summarise long passages made using similar concepts as the language translator.

 ---